Health & Safety

 If students do not feel safe or their basic needs are not met, their ability to learn is diminished.
 OSPI supports students, schools, educators, and school districts in making schools a safe, healthy, and welcoming environment for all students.
 The sections included on this page include research, data, laws and policies, and other resources.

 OSPI provides statewide leadership, guidance, training, and support for educators.
-These pages contain information about a variety of school safety topics.
+These pages contain information about a variety of school safety topics including: Comprehensive safety planning, school-based threat assessment, and harassment, intimidation, & bullying.

 OSPI strives to foster an education system that encompasses the whole child.
 In Washington, suicide is the second leading cause of death for teens 15 to 19 years old.
 These pages contain information and resources about suicide prevention, social-emotional learning, substance use prevention and intervention, and more.

 OSPI oversees the implementation of child sexual violence prevention legislation that was passed in 2018, commonly referred to as Erin’s Law.
 These pages provide information and resources for schools and communities about the prevention of various types of sexual abuse.

 These pages contain information about school health services, including preparing schools for the flu, immunization requirements, allergies, and more.